Precision tissue staining every time

 • Built-in wet chamber

-• Use it by hand or insert into any SBS-compatible liquid handler to automate your staining
+• Use it by hand or insert into any SBS-compatible liquid handler to automate your tissue staining

 How it works